Exploring the Spectacular Turkana Land

 The three days at Eliye went by so fast.
 A majority of the time was spent hanging by the beach and swimming of course.
 It’s completely safe to swim at the beach, there are no crocodiles by the beach.
 However, the lake is home to Nile crocodiles.

-This time around, we got to visit Wadach, which has a series of natural rock formations.
+This time around, we got to visit the “Pyramids of Wadach”, which are a series of natural rock formations.

 Right after, we went to this beautiful spot for sundowners.